checkly/docs.checklyhq.com/site/content/docs/terraform-provider/snippets-variables.md

 ---
-title: Snippets and environment variables
+title: Snippets and environment variables in Terraform - Checkly Docs
+displayTitle: Snippets and environment variables in Terraform
 weight: 4
 menu:
   integrations: